 Treat it like a job

 The final piece of advice is to treat your hobby like a job.
-If you want it to become your primary source of income someday or at least a second stream of income, you have to give it the devotion it deserves.
+If you want it to become your primary source of income someday or at least a second stream of income, you must give it the devotion it deserves.
 Carve out time to work on your hobby, read about the industry, learn about sales and marketing, and dedicate yourself to steady improvement.
 This dedication is how to achieve positive results.

 There’s also something to be said for learning through trial and error.
 If you’re decent at what you do and there’s a market for your hobby, then there’s no reason you can’t monetize it and earn a second stream of revenue.
 Plunge in and see what happens.